Using FileVault 2

 Using Dashboard to Unlock a User's Startup Disk

 Aside from downloading the recovery certificate, Meraki also stores the Institutional Recovery Key on the Organization > MDM page of Dashboard.
 Again this key is used to unlock a device encrypted by Meraki via FileVault.

 To decrypt a device:

-hdiutil attach /path/to/diskImage
+hdiutil attach /Volumes/ThumbDrive/PrivateKey.dmg

-For example, on a volume named ThumbDrive:
+security unlock-keychain /pathExample for a volume named ThumbDrive:

 security unlock-keychain /Volumes/ThumbDrive/FileVaultMaster.keychain